By Teena Myers

-The day after she expressed those desire to Randy her pastor called.
+The day after she expressed those desires to Randy, her pastor called.
 He offered her a Monday through Thursday desk job doing bookkeeping.
-Abby decided to seek God’s will before she accepted the position.
+Abby sought God’s will before she accepted the position.
 Instead of watching TV in her free time, she read the Bible and prayed for direction.
-She was drawn to the story of Elijah in 1 Kings 17.
+One day, she was drawn to the story of Elijah in 1 Kings 17.
 God had sent Elijah to hide from King Ahab at the Cherith brook.
 The ravens brought Elijah food, and he drank from the brook until it dried up, but he didn’t leave until God spoke to him again.

 One night, as Abby read about fasting in the book of Matthew, she heard God say, “Fast and pray for three days, and then I will talk to you again.”
 At the end of the fast, Abby heard God say, “I brought Elijah to the brook, and he didn’t leave until I told him to leave.
 The restaurant is your mission field, and I have not called you to leave.”
-Abby abandoned thoughts of leaving the restaurant.
+Abby declined the pastor’s offer.

 As Abby chatted with a co-worker about his son’s upcoming birthday, Travis joined the conversation.